Wor Nanny's a mazer

-Wor Nanny's a mazer is a famous Geordie folk song written in the 19th century by Thomas “Tommy” Armstrong, in a style deriving from music hall.
+Wor Nanny's a mazer is a famous Geordie folk song written in the 19th century by Tommy Armstrong, in a style deriving from music hall.
 It is regarded by many as one of the classics.

-This song tells the tale of a husband and wife setting out on a train trip from Rowlands Gill, a village in County Durham, to “toon” - meaning 'town', presumably Newcastle upon Tyne - to do some shopping.
+This song tells the tale of a husband and wife setting out on a train trip from Rowlands Gill, a village in County Durham, to "toon" - meaning 'town', presumably Newcastle upon Tyne - to do some shopping.
 The trip starts to go wrong when they miss their train.
-The pair end up in a pub where the wife becomes “a bit the worse for wear”.
+The pair end up in a pub where the wife becomes "a bit the worse for wear".
 We are left to assume no shopping was done and no clothes bought.